 - Remove from oven and allow cookies to cool on sheet for about 5 minutes before moving to a cooling rack.
 Allow the cookies to cool completely before decorating.

 - In a large bowl using a hand-held mixer or a stand mixer fitted with a whisk attachment, beat all of the icing ingredients together on high speed for 5 minutes until stiff peaks form.
 Always start with 3 tbsp of water to be safe, but you'll probably need 4 for right consistency.
-If it's too thin, add more confections sugar and if too thick, add more water.
+If it's too thin, add more powdered sugar and if too thick, add more water.